leoferres/leoferres.github.io/nlp.md

  19. Authorship identification
  20. Censorship identification

-while some of the NLP techniques involve
+while some of the NLP techniques include

  1. POS-Tagging
  2. Latent semantic analysis